modelab/grasshopper-primer/en/1-foundations/1-6/5_Mesh Interactions.md

 **Occlusion**

-As we have seen, one of the many uses of mesh geometry is for visualizations and creating shaded rendering based on face normals.
+As we have discussed, one of the (many) uses of mesh geometry is for visualizations and creating shaded rendering based on face normals.
 When rendering, it also necessary to know when an object is in shadow behind another object.
 The **Occlusion** component in Grasshopper allows us to enter a set of sample points, along with occluding mesh geometry that will 'cast shadows', and a *view ray*, or vector, to indicate the direction that 'light' is coming from.

 Such a process can be used to create shadows in rendering, or determine whether objects are hidden from a certain camera view.